Battle of Kyongju: UN counterattack

 Coulter's plan to attack on August 28 had to be postponed.
-Major General Kim Hong Il, the ROK I Corps commander, told him he could not attack, that there were too many casualties and the South Korean were exhausted.
-The KPA 5th Division above P'ohang-dong had begun to press south again and the ROK 3rd Division in front of it began to show signs of pulling back.
-On the 28th, the KMAG adviser to the ROK 3rd Division, at a time he deemed favorable, advised ROK Brigadier General Kim Suk Won, the division commander, to counterattack, but Kim refused to do so.
+Major general Kim Hong Il, the ROKA I Corps commander, told him he could not attack, that there were too many casualties and the South Korean were exhausted.
+The KPA 5th Division above P'ohang-dong had begun to press south again and the ROKA 3rd Division in front of it began to show signs of pulling back.
+On the 28th, the KMAG adviser to the ROKA 3rd Division, at a time he deemed favorable, advised ROKA Brigadier general Kim Suk Won, the division commander, to counterattack, but Kim refused to do so.
 The next day Kim said he was going to move his command post out of P'ohang-dong.
 The KMAG adviser replied that the KMAG group was going to stay in P'ohang-dong.
 Upon hearing that, Kim became hysterical but decided to stay for the time being to avoid loss of face.
-That day, August 28, Walker issued a special statement addressed to the ROK, and meant also for the South Korean Minister of Defense, Shin Sung-mo.
-He called on the ROK troops to hold their lines in the Pusan Perimeter, and implored the rest of the UN troops to defend their ground as firmly as possible, counterattacking as necessary to prevent the KPA from consolidating their gains.
+That day, August 28, Walker issued a special statement addressed to the ROKA, and meant also for the South Korean Minister of Defense, Shin Sung-mo.
+He called on the ROKA troops to hold their lines in the Pusan Perimeter, and implored the rest of the UN troops to defend their ground as firmly as possible, counterattacking as necessary to prevent the KPA from consolidating their gains.